Sleet hails from the Minneapolis-St. Paul area. We love language and the written word, and we welcome both the beautiful and anti-beautiful.

 Creative Nonfiction Editor

 Before receiving a 2013-14 Loft Mentor Series award in nonfiction, Pamela Schmid spent nearly a decade as a staff writer for the Star Tribune of Minneapolis.
-Her work has appeared or is forthcoming in River Teeth, Sycamore Review, Tahoma Literary Review and most recently, Bellevue Literary Review.
+Her work has appeared in Barren Magazine, The Common, River Teeth, Bellevue Literary Review and elsewhere.
 She holds an MFA degree from Hamline University and is currently completing a memoir about the power of silence and words.
 Often, she can be found scribbling on Post-it® notes or her left palm, whichever is handier.
 Her online home is pamelaschmid.com.